feynon/carlosbecker.com/content/post/2019-07-25-nats-streaming-server-ft.md

-On the [previous post]({{< ref "2019-05-16-nats-streaming-server-cluster.md" >}}) I added that funny joke about NFS being the culmination of 3 lies and etc...
+On the [previous post]({{< ref "2019-05-16-nats-streaming-server-cluster.md" >}}) I added that funny joke about NFS being the culmination of 3 lies and etc... it didn't age well. 😂

-We didn't want to manage our own NFS, nor have one more database to look after, so we decided to rely on [Google Cloud Filestore][filestore] - a NFS as a service.
+We didn't want to manage our own NFS, nor have one more database to look after, so we decided to rely on [Google Cloud Filestore][filestore] - a NFS as a service offered by Google.

-NATS FT works by having an active server and one or more standby servers.
+NATS Fault Tolerant mode works by having an active server and one or more standby servers.
 The filestore is shared between all instances, so there is no replication in place on [NATS][] level.